Garage Door Repair FAQ — Southlake, TX

 What is the most common garage door repair?

 Spring replacement is the most common call we get, by a wide margin.
-Springs have a cycle life — a standard residential torsion spring is rated for around 10,000 cycles.
+Springs have a cycle life.
+A standard residential torsion spring is rated for around 10,000 cycles.
 At three uses a day that's about nine years.
 At four or five uses a day, closer to six.
 When the spring goes, the door stops working.
 Opener problems are the second most common issue: logic board failures, stripped plastic drive gears on chain-drive units, and remote receivers that stop responding.
-Cable failures usually come attached to spring failures — the cable didn't cause the problem, the spring did.
+Cable failures usually come attached to spring failures.
+The cable didn't cause the problem; the spring did.
 If your door stopped working overnight, the spring is the first thing to check.

 What is the average life expectancy of a garage door opener?

 Most residential openers last 10 to 15 years under normal use.
 The motor usually outlasts everything else.
 What fails first is the logic board, the plastic drive gear on chain-drive and belt-drive units, or the remote receiver.
 Higher-end units with DC motors and steel drive gears tend to hold up longer than budget models.
-In Southlake, a lot of the homes built between 1990 and 2010 still have original openers — which puts many of them in or past the typical service window.
+In Southlake, a lot of the homes built between 1990 and 2010 still have original openers, which puts many of them in or past the typical service window.
 If the opener is cycling but the door isn't moving, that's a stripped drive gear.
 If it's not responding to the remote at all, that's usually the receiver or the board.

 Call (817) 646-5612 — we diagnose before quoting.